What is an annulment and how do I get one?

 Divorce or annulment

-If you want to remarry and your partner is still alive, you must get either a divorce or an annulment from the court.
+If you want to remarry and your partner is still alive, you must get either a or an annulment from the court.

 It is rare to get an annulment to legally end a marriage.
 You can only get an annulment in a few situations.
 See Step 1.
 Most of the time, people don’t meet the conditions for an annulment so they need to get a divorce to legally end their marriage.